activeeon/ssl-certificate-generator/README.md

 ##### Meet ACME challenge when using a web server to access the considered domain
 When the domain (concerned by the SSL certificate) is accessible via a web server like Apache or Nginx, the static resources created to meet the ACME challenge cannot be served by the web server in a straightforward manner.
 To cope with this issue, two solutions are proposed:

-i) Place and run *`ssl-certificate-generator-all-xxxxVersion.jar`* under the resources directory of the web server, e.g., under `/var/www/html` when using `nginx`. ii) Add the location (where *`ssl-certificate-generator-all-xxxxVersion.jar`*  is placed) to the configuration of the web server.
+- Place and run *`ssl-certificate-generator-all-xxxxVersion.jar`* under the resources directory of the web server, e.g., under `/var/www/html` when using `nginx`.
+- Or add the location (where *`ssl-certificate-generator-all-xxxxVersion.jar`*  is placed) to the configuration of the web server.
 For instance, when using `nginx` add the following block:
 ```
 location ^~ /.well-known/acme-challenge/ {
     allow  all;